 Expedite your growth as a songwriter, composer, beat producer, singing actor, and more with Soundfly’s growing array of Mainstage courses that feature personal support and mentorship from experienced professionals in the field.
-Get up to $100 off your first-course purchase with the code below!

 I’m one of those people you look at and think, there’s no way that guy listens to Billy Joel.
 I even look at myself and imagine a person who doesn’t listen to Billy Joel, but the cold, hard truth is that frankly, I’m addicted to his music.
 His songs are like precious time capsules for eras that exist partially in fantasy.

 He is a character — he’s rock ‘n’ roll’s greatest chameleon — so, it’s only natural that he’d delight in embodying a number of characters both in his songs and videos.